Farcaster-On-Chain-Verification/.github/profile/README.md

 ## What?

-- Farcaster Frame hosted on ICP that let Farcaster users easily use Ethereum Attestation Service on Arbitrum One to attest their accounts. 🎫
+- Farcaster Frame hosted on ICP that let Farcaster users easily use Ethereum Attestation Service on Arbitrum One to attest to their accounts. 🎫
 - Gitcoin Passport is the first use case using the attestation as a primitive for Sybil resistance. 🛡️

 ## How?